5 Types of Maverick Spend

 5 forms of maverick buying

 Researchers have identified 5 different types of maverick buying.
-All maverick buying across organizations can be traced back to them.
+All maverick buying across organisations can be traced back to them.

 Each cause of maverick buying must be approached differently.
 It is not possible to stop maverick buying without addressing its root causes.
 Each form of maverick buying mitigation strategy.
 Therefore, maverick buying can only be countered with tailored concepts.
 There is also a general solution, which will be discussed further below.